Schizophrenia has many genetic links, study says

-NEW YORK - More than 100 locations on the human genome may play a role in a person’s risk of developing schizophrenia, according to a new study.
+NEW YORK, July 22 - More than 100 locations on the human genome may play a role in a person’s risk of developing schizophrenia, according to a new study.

 While the results do not have an immediate effect on those living with the psychiatric disorder, one of the study’s authors said they open areas of research that had not seen advances in recent years.